psamme/ecolint-ai/README.md

 > compute" — that statically scans AI app codebases for avoidable compute-waste
 > patterns and reports waste categories, directional impact estimates, and fix
 > recipes.

-**Resume / portfolio (longer):**

-> EcoLint AI is a static-analysis devtool that helps teams catch avoidable AI
-> compute waste during code review, before it becomes API bills or unnecessary
-> infrastructure demand.
-Built in strict TypeScript, it ships a `commander`-based
-> CLI, a reusable library API, and a GitHub Action, with eight heuristic rules
-> (uncached LLM calls, oversized context, model overkill, repeated embeddings,
-> image-generation loops, frequent cron jobs, missing token limits, and
-> sequential calls).
-Each finding is tagged with a waste category, a directional
-> compute/carbon/water/cost impact estimate, and a concrete fix recipe, and is
-> rendered through terminal, JSON, and Markdown reporters.
-The project is
-> deliberately scoped and honest: it uses transparent heuristics and directional
-> estimates rather than claiming to measure exact emissions, and is covered by a
-> Vitest suite plus runnable "wasteful" and "cleaner" example apps.

 ---